 - Nothing is Guaranteed: HUD prohibits mortgage relief companies from promising or guaranteeing an outcome.
 No one knows for sure if your lender will agree to a proposed modification request.
 Consultants cannot make false promises when it comes to the time things will take, relationship to the government, your obligations under any proposal or the terms of any modified mortgage.
 They also need to be clear when it comes to fee refunds and how much you owe.
 All costs need to be clearly disclosed.

 - Ask About Legal Representation: Determine up front if you have to provide a lawyer and if one is needed to modify the mortgage.
 Ask who pays if a lawyer needs to be called in.
+If you have an estate plan, it would be a good time to understand how the purchase of a home impacts that plan.
+Even younger families need a will and estate plan.
+If you don’t at least have a will the courts will dictate how assets are distributed instead of an agreement between spouses.

 Getting Freedom from Your Mortgage